mrtillman/avatarbox.worker/README.md

 ## Checklist

+1. Create an AWS Lambda function named `avbx-publisher`,
+    - set Timeout to 30 seconds
-1. Create an AWS Lambda function named `avbx-publisher`, and assign the `AvbxPublisherRole` which includes the following IAM policies:
+    - assign the `AvbxPublisherRole` which includes the following IAM policies:
       - `AmazonSQSFullAccess`
-    - `CloudWatchFullAccess`
       - `AmazonDynamoDBFullAccess`
+      - `CloudWatchLogsFullAccess`
-    - `AWSLambdaBasicExecutionRole`
+      - `AWSLambdaSQSQueueExecutionRole`

 2. Configure the Lambda environment variables: